PH Ambassador to the UAE extends Ramadan greetings to Muslim community - The Filipino Times

-His Excellency Alfonso Ferdinand A. Ver, Philippine Ambassador to the United Arab Emirates, extended his heartfelt greetings to the Filipino and Muslim communities, emphasizing the values of faith and unity.
+His Excellency Alfonso Ferdinand A. Ver, Philippine Ambassador to the United Arab Emirates, extended his heartfelt greetings to the Filipino and Muslim communities, emphasizing the values of faith, unity, and mutual respect.

-In his official message, the ambassador emphasized the significance of Ramadan as a time for spiritual reflection, self-discipline, and renewed commitment to compassion and understanding.
+In his official message, the ambassador underscored the significance of Ramadan as a time for spiritual reflection, self-discipline, and renewed commitment to compassion and understanding.

 “As we join our esteemed Muslim brothers and sisters in the United Arab Emirates in welcoming the blessed month of Ramadan, may our hearts be filled with unwavering faith and deep gratitude,” Ambassador Ver said, highlighting the essence of the holy month as a time for reflection and renewal.